-- 1. Benefit-eligible Employees holding positions at 1.0 FTE accumulate sick leave at the rate of eight hours (one day) for each month of continuous service to a maximum accrual of 1040 hours (130 days).
-Benefit-eligible Employees holding positions at .75 FTE or more but less than 1.0 FTE accumulate sick leave on a prorated basis. - 2.
-Benefit-eligible Employees on an appointment for less than twelve months will be regarded as in the continuous service of the University only during the period covered by that appointment, regardless of the fact that compensation is paid over a longer (e.g., twelve-month) period. - C. Use of Sick Leave - 1.
-Sick leave accrual and usage for staff will be recorded through the Payroll/Benefits System. - 2.
-Sick leave accrual and usage for faculty, post doctoral scholars, and academic staff will be monitored by academic departments. - 3.
-To meet business needs, departments may create internal policies for staff employees which restrict and govern the use of sick leave.
-Prior to implementation, departmental policies for staff members must be approved by the Human Resources Division. - 4.
+- Employees in Benefits Eligible positions at 1.0 FTE accumulate sick leave at the rate of eight hours (one day) for each month of continuous service to a maximum accrual of 1040 hours (130 days).
+Employees in Benefits Eligible positions at .75 FTE or more but less than 1.0 FTE accumulate sick leave on a prorated basis. - Employees in Benefits Eligible positions with an appointment for less than twelve months will be regarded as in the continuous service of the University only during the period covered by that appointment, regardless of the fact that compensation is paid over a longer (e.g., twelve-month) period.

+C. Use of Sick Leave

+- 1. Sick leave accrual and usage for Staff will be recorded through the Payroll/Benefits System. - Sick leave accrual and usage for Faculty and Non-Faculty Academic Employees, post doctoral scholars, and academic staff will be monitored by academic departments. - 3.
+To meet business needs, departments may create internal policies for Staff which restrict and govern the use of sick leave.
+Prior to implementation, departmental policies for Staff must be approved by the Human Resources Division. - 4.
 Sick leave may not be used for vacation purposes, but after all sick leave has been exhausted, additional absences due to an illness, injury, or a Serious Health Condition of the employee or the employee's Spouse, Domestic Partner, or Child must be charged to earned vacation time in accordance with Section V.C herein. - 5.
 The University may require certification of all absences charged to sick leave.
 If an employee is on sick leave for a period of more than three consecutive days, such leave may be designated as Family and Medical Leave Act leave in accordance with the Family and Medical Leave Act ("FMLA").
 The Human Resources Division will notify the employee, in writing, that such leave is being designated as FMLA leave within five business days of becoming aware that such sick leave also qualifies as FMLA leave.
 All of the conditions of FMLA leave, including certification and notice of intent to return to work, may apply to such leave.
-Under certain circumstances, the University may retroactively designate sick leave as FMLA leave. - D. Extended Sick Leave (With Pay)
+Under certain circumstances, the University may retroactively designate sick leave as FMLA leave.

+D. Extended Sick Leave (With Pay)

-In exceptional cases after all accrued sick leave and earned vacation time has been exhausted, extended sick leave with pay may be authorized by the cognizant vice president upon recommendation of the Human Resources Vice President subject to the following limitations:
+In exceptional cases after all accrued sick leave and earned vacation time has been exhausted, extended sick leave with pay may be authorized by the cognizant vice president upon recommendation of the Vice President for Human Resources subject to the following limitations:

 - 1. Extended sick leave is not available for the care of a Child, Spouse or Domestic Partner with an illness, injury, or Serious Health Condition. - 2.
-Extended sick leave may not exceed thirty (30) days unless authorized by the President, upon recommendation of the Human Resources Vice President and cognizant vice president.

-- 3. In no event shall extended sick leave be granted for a period extending beyond the earliest day on which benefits under either the University's disability insurance program or the Social Security Act are expected to become payable to the employee or, if the employee is not covered thereunder, would become payable if coverage existed. - 4.
+Extended sick leave may not exceed thirty (30) days unless authorized by the President, upon recommendation of the Vice President for Human Resources and cognizant vice president. - 3.
+In no event shall extended sick leave be granted for a period extending beyond the earliest day on which benefits under either the University's disability insurance program or the Social Security Act are expected to become payable to the employee or, if the employee is not covered thereunder, would become payable if coverage existed. - 4.
 If the employee returns to work before the expiration of authorized extended sick leave, the unused portion of the leave will be canceled.
-The employing department is responsible for notifying the Human Resources Division of the date of the employee's actual return to work. - E. Conversion of Sick Leave to Vacation a.
-If 0 days of sick leave are used, 4 days will be converted to vacation with the remaining 8 days accrued as sick leave.
+The employing department is responsible for notifying the Human Resources Division of the date of the employee's actual return to work.

+E. Conversion of Sick Leave to Vacation